 Completion of General Education Curriculum

 Students transferring to NDSU after having completed an Associate of Science or Associate of Arts are considered to have completed their lower-division general education requirements at NDSU as long as that institution is accredited by a qualifying accreditor.
-Please see the list of acceptable accreditations in our Transfer & Test Credit policy.
+Please see the list of acceptable accreditations in our Transfer and Test Credit policy.

 General education courses from other accredited institutions, that transfer to NDSU as electives may be accepted in transfer as part of the general education requirements at NDSU.
 The Transfer Equivalency System will show which transfer courses fulfill general education requirements.